joshmorgan1000/UTKH/THEORY.md

 #### Impacts on Protein Folding and Cellular Communication <a href="#impacts-on-protein-folding-and-cellular-communication"></a>
 - **Protein Folding:**
-  - Misfolded proteins (associated with diseases like Alzheimer’s) could be understood as disruptions in harmonic alignment.
+  - Misfolded proteins (associated with diseases like Alzheimer's) could be understood as disruptions in harmonic alignment.
 Correcting these disruptions might restore proper function.
 - **Cellular Communication:**
   - Cellular signaling (e.g., ion channel activity, neurotransmitter release) could be optimized by targeting their underlying resonance states, leading to breakthroughs in treating neurological disorders.